-When you live so close to one of the greatest cities on earth you are going to visit it.
-Our Suburbanite’s guides help you navigate the big city with insider tips, tricks and experiences to your favorite attractions and locations.
+When you live so close to one of the greatest cities on earth, you will visit it.
+Our Suburbanite’s guides help you navigate the big city with insider tips, tricks, and experiences to your favorite attractions and locations.

 Guide to visiting Macy’s Chicago at Christmas

 One of our family’s treasured holiday traditions started when I was just a little girl.
 I would get up early and miss school on purpose in order to spend the day with my mom and grandma for a wondrous winter outing.
 This tradition continued with me throughout my years of growing up, and now I get to share it with my own kids and their grandmother.

 For the past 5 years, I have been making the trek down to Chicago to have lunch in the Walnut Room at Macy’s, visit Santa there, and see the windows with my own children.

 Getting to Macy’s Chicago

 Getting to Macy’s is pretty easy by expressway.
 Once you arrive, you’ll want to park across the street in the Randolph Street garage.
 It’s super easy and convenient.